-Due to the high number of asylum applications at the Austro-Hungarian border, the police changed the registration system by internal decree in August 2022.
-Unaccompanied minors (UAM) continued to be handled in the regular scheme, while all other applicants were only registered and fingerprinted right at the border.
+In August 2022, the police changed the registration system by internal decree.
+Unaccompanied minors (UAM) continued to be handled in the regular scheme, while all other applicants were only registered and fingerprinted immediately at the border.
 In case of a EURODAC hit the applicants were also transferred to the first reception centres.
-All others were sent to other provinces.
-The Regional Police Directorates in other provinces were then responsible for conducting the first interviews.
-The applicants received a train ticket and address and had to travel to the police stations by themselves.
-This led to several problems as the police stations were not able to provide sleeping places.
-Many applicants never arrived at the police stations and their cases were discontinued.
-Austria saw a record number of 42,000 discontinued cases in 2022.
+All others were sent to other provinces to have their first interviews conducted by other Regional Police Directorates.
+This led to several problems as the police stations were not able to provide places to sleep.